 - Talk to your doctor about how to space your doses if you are using other ear drops.

 - Do not use ciprofloxacin ear drops for other ear infections or conditions without checking with your doctor.

 - Do not use ciprofloxacin ear drops longer than recommended by your doctor.
 If you develop 2 or more ear infections in a 6-month period, contact your doctor.
 You may require further evaluation and a different kind of treatment.
 Report any discharge from the ear that occurs after the treatment has been completed.

 - Ciprofloxacin ear drops should not be used in CHILDREN younger than 1 year old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using ciprofloxacin ear drops while you are pregnant.
-It is not known if ciprofloxacin ear drops is found in breast milk after use in the ear.
+It is not known if this medicine is found in breast milk after use in the ear.
 Do not breast-feed while taking ciprofloxacin ear drops.

 Possible side effects of ciprofloxacin ear drops:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: